Naveen Jindal School of Management

 At the option of the student, a concentration may be developed by taking a set of electives related to an area of interest.
-Students must maintain a 3.0 grade point average in both core courses and in aggregate courses to qualify for the MBA degree.
+Students must maintain a 3.0 grade-point average (GPA) in both core courses and in aggregate courses to qualify for the MBA degree.

 Core Courses: 29 semester credit hours

 Each candidate must satisfactorily complete the following core of 11 courses.

 ACCT 6201 Introduction to Financial Accounting